 He has written extensively in the fields of torts, dispute resolution, communitarian theory and civic responsibility, and his scholarship has appeared in a wide variety of high profile publications.
 His essay, "Taking Responsibility," was a winner of the international Communitarian Essay Contest and was published in the German social science journal Leviathan.
 His co-authored book (with Robert F. Cochran Jr.), Law and Community: The Case of Torts, was published early in 2004.

 Ackerman is an active participant in professional groups related to conflict resolution.
 He is a founding member of Mediators Beyond Borders, and has worked on development projects in Tanzania with Penn State's InterInstitutional Consortium for Indigenous Knowledge.
-He also has served as chair of the AALS Section on Law and Communitarian Studies and is chair-elect of the AALS Section on Socioeconomics.
+He also has served as chair of the AALS Section on Law and Communitarian Studies and the AALS Section on Socioeconomics.

 "Making Corporate Law More Communitarian: A Proposed Response to the Roberts Court's Personification of Corporations," with Lance Cole, Brooklyn Law Review, Spring 2016